Fuel For Thought

 Expectations of Recipients

-Grant recipients will be asked to attend a 1/2 day workshop nearest their home to receive their check, and meet with ThompsonGas representatives.
+Grant recipients will be asked to attend a 1/2 day workshop near their home to receive their check and meet with ThompsonGas representatives.
 Workshops will be scheduled between July 25 and August 26 throughout the eight-state region.
 Grant recipients will be asked to complete:

 Partnership Grants are awarded in four categories: